Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 new_hello is new_hello2
 ```

-We could also simply assign this new returned wrapper function back to the variable refering to the fonction passed as argument:
+We could also simply assign this new returned `wrapper` function back to the variable refering to the fonction passed as argument:
 ```python
 hello = une_autre(hello) # the wrapper function
 ```

-Now `hello`, although named the same way as before, is not the same as before, it **encapsulates** the what hello did before, + display "yes".
+Now `hello`, although named the same way as before, is not the same as before, it **encapsulates** the what hello did before, + return "yes".
 Consecutive calls of `hello` hence does have a new behavior with an added functionnality.

 ```python